andythehart/TechCatalyst_capston3/src/README.md

 This folder contains the main pipeline code as well as the sql code for the database.

+## Technologies
+We used the following technologies in this pipeline:
+- Snowflake
+- AWS S3
+- Tableau
+- Databricks Notebooks + Pyspark

 ## Analysis
 A brief analysis was performed at the beginning of the project.